sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 For the third email (May 2018), those who responded did not reduce the "not available" numbers in June.

-**Note:** Based on the response to this test, it has been included in the biweekly phase, and SMS notifications have been set up alongside emails.
+**Note:** Based on the response to this test, it had been included in the biweekly phase, and SMS notifications have been set up alongside emails.
-Currently, the entire process was being maintained manually; a proposal has been made to automate it.
+The entire process was being maintained manually; a proposal has been made to automate it.

 ## Conclusion

-The analysis highlights significant insights into customer engagement, revealing strong open and click rates but variable conversion to orders.
-Optimizing content and automating responses will enhance efficiency and effectiveness.
-Leveraging these insights will be crucial for refining our email marketing strategies and achieving better business outcomes.
+The analysis highlighted significant insights into customer engagement, revealing strong open and click rates but variable conversion to orders.
+Optimizing content and automating responses would enhance efficiency and effectiveness.
+Leveraging these insights would be crucial for refining our email marketing strategies and achieving better business outcomes.